mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-app-alb.md

 <!--METADATA_START-->

-# [draft] Deploy low-latency applications on the edge with OpenShift, AWS Local Zones and ALB Ingress Controller
+# [draft/wip] Deploy low-latency applications on the edge with OpenShift, AWS Local Zones and ALB Ingress Controller

+> Article splited from Day-2, intendeed to cover only the ALB setup and Benchmark

 __info__: